Rajitha Senaratne: Corruption

 Rajith has been accused of multiple cases of corruption.
 The Bribery Commission had filed indictments against him for causing unlawful loss to the government when leasing out the Modara Fisheries harbor to a private company during his time as fisheries minister in 2014 under the Rajapaksa administration.
-During his time as health minister under the Yahapalana administration he was accused of large stock sof medicine which were accused of being below standards without issuing tenders.
+During his time as health minister under the Yahapalana administration he was accused of large stocks of medicine which were accused of being below standards without issuing tenders.

 Conspiracy Theories during 2019 Easter Bombings

 Rajitha Senaratne was accused of spreading conspiracy theories during the 2019 Sri Lanka Easter Bombings where he claimed the Presidential Candidate Gotabaya Rajapaksa had funded some members of the National Tawheed Jamaath (NTJ) terrorist group.

 "White Van" Interview

 During the 2019 Presidential Election Rajitha organised a "dramatic" interview where two people one claiming to be a White Van driver and another claiming to be a Victim of White Van abductions claimed that White Vans were used to kidnap people under the orders of Presidential candidate Gotabaya Rajapaksa when he was defence secretary and the corpses fed to crocodiles.
 Further they claimed that they transported 7000 metric tons of Gold owned by the LTTE which is higher than the gold stored in the United States Bullion Depository.
 After the SLPP lawyers association complained to the police both the actors claiming to be White Van Drivers and Rajitha was arrested.